umesh755485/30-DaysPower_Bi/Day2/README.md

-<h1>When you face any issues while in relationships like auto relation then follow these steps</h1>
+<h1>When you face any issues regarding same relation was not getting then follow these steps</h1>

 options and settings → Option → Current File → Dataload → check the bok(Auto detect new relationship after data is load) → click (ok)